keyboard2769/nb-nextzz/README.md

 - [x] $ let the dynamic weigh result table shine
 - [x] $ added the "linear setting" to THE list
 - [x] $ the zero adjusting stuff works now more than likely
+- [x] $ partly did the TRD logging and root verifying stuff

 <hr><!--EOF-->